Reading time: 4 min.

 Bear in mind that overplucking hairs can lead to permanent hair loss, so be careful with this method.

-Minoxidil can help with a receding hairline, especially in the early stages of hair loss [1].
-Take oral Minoxidl or apply the topical solution to your hairline twice a day and wait to see the results.
+You can take oral Minoxidil or apply the topical solution to your hairline twice a day and wait to see the results.

 Minoxidil is usually suitable for both men and women who are experiencing hair loss.